-Figure 2.6 Create new API Spec Dialog box
+Figure 2.6 – Create new API Spec Dialog box

 You can select the API Specification language from the dropdown list.

-If you’re already familiar with the syntax of RAML/OAS you can choose the first radio button which will let you design your API on your own, else you can opt for the second option which will navigate you through every step while designing an API.
+If you’re already familiar with the syntax of RAML/OAS, you can choose the first radio button which will let you design your API on your own, else you can opt for the second option which will help you navigate through every step while designing an API.

-On clicking Create API Spec, you’ll be taken to API Design Canvas (see Figure 2.7).
+On clicking Create API Spec, you’ll be taken to API Design Canvas as seen in the following figure: